Last edited: 07 January 2022

 - How does your organisation continuously learn, improve and innovate?

-How can Radar help you improve your CQC rating?
+How can Radar Healthcare help you improve your CQC rating?

-At Radar, we understand that a visit from the CQC can be daunting.
+At Radar Healthcare, we understand that a visit from the CQC can be daunting.
 That’s why our software is both focused on the service users to help deliver safe, effective and person-centred care, and built around software users to ensure it’s simple to implement and apply in your organisation.

 You may have heard that CQC inspections are changing, with digital playing a large role.
-Whether you’re using paper-based techniques, or spreadsheets, now is the time to move away from these manual methods and get ahead of the game with Radar.
+Whether you’re using paper-based techniques, or spreadsheets, now is the time to move away from these manual methods and get ahead of the game with Radar Healthcare.

-See how we can help you improve your CQC rating:Book a demo
+See how we can help you improve your CQC rating:Book a consultation

 Want to find out more about the CQC?